Need a way to dry your bathing suits and beach towels? Make this DIY beach towel and bathing suit rack! It’s easy and you can customize it.

 9. Distress the wood to give it an aged look.

 I absolutely love all my signs with a distressed finish!
 You can skip this step if you’re not a fan though.

 Isn’t this the cutest little thing?
-You could even use it in your bathroom if you’d prefer.
+You could even use it in your bathroom (or try another one of my bathroom signs) if you’d prefer.
 I just love how simple and versatile it is! 🙂

 If you loved this project then you’ll definitely want to browse some of my other Wood Signs that are full of step-by-step tutorials as well as freebies galore!